MvvvD/crew-management/README.md

 * /employeesgdpr/available
-  * GET → return list of employeesgdpr without task, no authentication required
+  * GET → return a list of employeesgdpr without task, no authentication required

 * /tasks/{id}